How to craft an eye-catching consulting cover letter

-In this guide, we will cover everything you need to know about writing a cover letter as a consultant.
-Keep reading to learn the following 5 key steps:
+In this guide, we'll cover everything you need to know about writing a cover letter as a consultant.
+Keep reading to learn about:

-- Craft a well-formatted consultant cover letter header & headline
+- Crafting a well-formatted consultant cover letter header & headline

-- Create a personalized greeting for your consultant cover letter
+- Creating a personalized greeting for your consultant cover letter

-- Write an engaging & eye-catching consultant cover letter introduction
+- Writing an engaging & eye-catching consultant cover letter introduction

-- Show your professional value as a consultant with accomplishments
+- Showing your professional value as a consultant with accomplishments

-- End your consultant cover letter with a powerful closing statement
+- Ending your consultant cover letter with a powerful closing statement

 Still looking for a job?
 These 100+ resources will tell you everything you need to get hired fast.